rnlaigner/MarketplaceOnDapr/CartMS/README.md

 dotnet ef migrations add InitialMigration -c CartDbContext

 to run cart microservice:
-dapr run --app-port 5001 --app-id cart --app-protocol http --dapr-http-port 3501 -- dotnet run --project CartMS.csproj
+dapr run --app-port 5001 --app-id cart --app-protocol http --dapr-http-port 3501 --metrics-port 9091 -- dotnet run --project CartMS.csproj

 "In self-hosted mode, running the Dapr CLI run command launches the daprd executable with the provided application executable.
 This is the recommended way of running the